claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

     The default dictionary mappings for each lyric will produce the most likely "correct" pronunciation for the word.

-    It is rare that human vocalists sing with perfect enunciation, so to achieve the most natural result it is normal to make phoneme adjustments for a more natural pronunciation.
+    It is rare that human vocalists sing with perfect enunciation, so to achieve the most natural result it is normal to make phoneme adjustments to achieve different pronunciation.

 ## Available Phonemes